andor1/andor1.github.io/_posts/2017-12-21-thebreakup.md

 We knew where we stood once.
 I bought your software.
 I owned your software.
 I used your software to create art.
 Then you'd come up with something new and release a new version, and if it was good enough I'd buy the upgrade.
 And we'd repeat the cycle.

 Now though, it's different.
 You've become controlling.... nagging.
 You want me to put all my work on your cloud.
 Try out this app.
-Load me on your phone and ipad.
+Load me on your phone and iPad.
 Update update update.
 Your hardware isn't supported anymore, but I let you update the app anyway and now your file won't open.
 Sync issue.
 You're logged out.
 Did you want Stock photos?
 No?
 Here's some goddamn stock photos anyway.
 Why aren't you connected to the internet right now, I can't see what you're doing.

 I turned off the notifications, so you started emailing me.
 Then, when I ran the updates you wanted, notifications were turned back on.